Archdiocese of Philadelphia

-The Archdiocese of Philadelphia (Archidiœcesis Philadelphiensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southeastern Pennsylvania in the United States.
+The Archdiocese of Philadelphia (Archidiœcesis Philadelphiensis) is a diocese of the Catholic Church in southeastern Pennsylvania in the United States.

-The Archdiocese of Philadelphia originally included all of Pennsylvania and Delaware, along with seven counties and parts of three counties in New Jersey.
-The diocese was raised to an archdiocese in 1875.

-In 2012, diocesan priest William Lynn became the first Catholic official to be convicted in the United States of covering up abuses by other priests in his charge.
-In 2020, the ongoing sexual abuse scandal in the archdiocese was expected to result in payment of $126 million to victims.

 The seat of the archbishop is the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
-As of 2024, Nelson J. Pérez is the archbishop of Philadelphia.
+Nelson J. Pérez is the archbishop.

 Territory

 The Archdiocese of Philadelphia covers five Pennsylvania counties: Bucks, Chester, Delaware, Montgomery, and Philadelphia.
 It is the metropolitan see of the Ecclesiastical Province of Philadelphia.

 The archdiocese includes the following suffragan dioceses: